 An entire afternoon was dedicated to hunting down these whale sharks after our first morning dive.
 We were one of many boats out on the water, ready with our snorkels and fins as the eagle-eyed dive guides and boatmen squinted at the sea from the roof of the boat, scouring the waters in search of these gentle giants.

 Once there’s a shout, all the boats zip over to the spotted whale shark while everyone on board hastily straps on their fins and masks and gets into position, all ready to jump in the water.
 The minute the boat stops, it’s all JUMP!
 GOGOGO! and madness ensues as everyone plunges in and swims frantically towards the direction of the whale shark while the people on the boat shout directions.

-They really are as amazing as you might imagine – HUGE, though the first two we saw were not very big, babies by whale shark standards, but the last one we saw was pretty big at around 8m in length at least.
+Whale sharks really amazing creatures.
+They are HUGE.
+The first two whale sharks we saw while snorkelling were not very big by whale shark standards, but the last one we saw while scuba diving was at least 8m in length.